Kenza-AI/sagify/docs/index.md

 - You can change the AWS profile/region in an already initialized sagify module by changing the value of `aws_profile`/`aws_region` in `.sagify.json`.

-### Push Docker Image to AWS ECS
+### Push Docker Image to AWS ECR

-If you have followed all the steps of *Getting Started*, run `sagify push` to push the Docker image to AWS ECS.
+If you have followed all the steps of *Getting Started*, run `sagify push` to push the Docker image to AWS ECR.
 This step may take some time depending on your internet connection upload speed.

 ### Create S3 Bucket